hazelcast/hazelcast-nodejs-client/README.md

 and how you should set paths and exported names for the client to load objects.

 ## 1. Configuration Options
+You can configure Hazelcast Node.js Client declaratively (JSON) or programmatically (API).

 * Programmatic configuration
 * Declarative configuration (JSON file)